|CNY Hiking HOME PAGE||Pharaoh Mountain||East-Central Adirondacks|

 The most popular hikes include Pharaoh Mountain, Treadway Mountain, Goose Pond, Crab Pond, Rock Pond, Gull Pond, Pharaoh Lake, Clear Pond, Grizzle Pond to name just a few.
 It's a large area to explore, so expect to take more than just a few days to see it all.

 Pharaoh Lake Wilderness is also famous for the attempted "closing" of Crane Pond Road by the state.
 The road penetrates nearly two miles into the Pharaoh Lake Wilderness Area, ending at Crane Pond.
 However, motorized vehicles are not allowed in Wilderness Areas of the Adirondacks and in 1989 the NY DEC placed boulders across the road to block vehicle entry.
-Soon the boulders were moved to the side and today some vehicles still use the road, although the road has become rough over the years.
+Soon the boulders were moved to the side and today some vehicles still use the road, although the road has become rough over the years and you'll find trucks stuck in the muck.
 This story continues to be a heated debate.

 Look below for some info on the many trails in this wilderness as well as a map and some pictures.
 You can get more info on hiking in this area with trail maps of the Adirondacks from Adirondack Park Bundle- Trails Illustrated Map.
 Read about a hike in this wilderness from the AndyArthur.org website.